Stay Mason Student Support Fund – Spring Term 2026

 Additional Items to Note [PLEASE REVIEW CAREFULLY BEFORE YOU APPLY]

-- Students are only eligible to receive funding through this process one time during the Summer Term 2023.
-Also, we accept only one application from a student per term.
+- Students are only eligible to receive funding through this process one timeduring Spring Term 2026.

-- If a student who has received funding withdraws during Summer Term 2023, the student must return the award, and a balance in the amount of the award the student received through the emergency funding process will be posted on the student’s account if appropriate.
+- If a student who has received funding withdraws during Spring Term 2026, the student must return the award, and a balance in the amount of the award received by the student through this process will be posted on the student’s account if appropriate.

-- Students who received Stay Mason/Emergency Assistance funding in previous semesters are eligible to request funding again through the Summer 2023 application unless they have been funded the maximum of three times; however, previous awards up to the maximum three times funded can be considered by the review committee when making decisions.
+- Students who received Stay Mason Fund/Emergency Assistance Fund assistance in previous semesters are eligible to request funding again through the Spring Term 2026 application unless they have been funded the maximum of three times.
+Previous awards up to the maximum three times funded can be considered by the review committee when making decisions.

-- The review committee will also take into consideration funding for students through third-party payer arrangements and all refunds disbursed by financial aid.
+- The review committee will take into consideration all refunds disbursed by financial aid as well as funding for students received through third-party payer arrangements.

 - Based on the funding source, the award may be disbursed to a student either via check, direct deposit (if previously set-up through Student Accounts), or by deposit to a student’s account at George Mason University.
 The University will determine the method of fund delivery, and special requests by students for distribution of funding will not be considered.